dimagi/commcare-hq/corehq/apps/users/README.rst

 From a product perspective, there are two types of users:

 * Web users administrate projects.
 They primarily use CommCare HQ, typically on a desktop.
-Their tasks include building applications, viewing reports, exporting data, etc. They manage their own accounts: they may create accounts or may create an account by accepting an invitation, but in either case, they log in with their email address and set their own password.
+Their tasks include building applications, viewing reports, exporting data, etc. They manage their own accounts: they may create an account directly or by accepting an invitation, but in either case, they log in with their email address and set their own password.
 Web users may use multiple domains and have a "membership" in each domain they access.
 * Mobile users collect data.
 They primarily use CommCare, typically on a mobile device.
 Their accounts are managed by administrators, who create their accounts and set their passwords.
 On projects that use